 After successful completion of the course Health Promotion (HP) the student is able to:

-- recognize relevant organizations and resources in the field of HP both nationally (RIVM, CBS, etc) and internationally (e.g. WHO) and understand their contribution to this field
+- recognize relevant organizations and resources in the field of Health Promotion both nationally (RIVM, CBS, etc) and internationally (e.g. WHO, ECDC) and understand their contribution to this field

-- critically judge an existing PHP intervention on its empirical and theoretical foundation and the appropriateness of the BCT’s applied
+- find relevant existing Health Promotion interventions on a specific topic, and critically appraise these interventions on their empirical and theoretical foundation and the appropriateness of the BCT’s applied

-- critically judge scientific publications in the field of HP, and effectiveness studies in particular, accounting for methodological rigor, theoretical soundness, and relevance
+- critically judge scientific publications in the field of Health Promotion, and effectiveness studies in particular, accounting for methodological rigor, theoretical soundness, and relevance

 - assess the magnitude of a public health problem with available evidence from recognized resources

-- systematically design a HP intervention based on theory and empirical evidence, while accounting for financial and practical constraints
+- systematically design a Health Promotion intervention based on theory and empirical evidence, according to the intervention mapping method, while accounting for financial and practical constraints

 - present the intervention proposal, professionally and convincingly, both in writing and orally

-- systematically identify the stakeholders related to the designed intervention, analyze their aims and counterarguments concerning the intervention and create an attractive perspective for the stakeholders in order to successfully implement the HP product
+- systematically identify the stakeholders related to the designed intervention, analyze their aims and counterarguments concerning the intervention and create an attractive perspective for the stakeholders in order to successfully implement the Health Promotion product.

 Connection to the work field